Quantco/ndonnx/docs/datatypes/datatypes.rst

 Data Types
 ==========

-ndonnx exposes the following set of data types.
+ndonnx exposes the following data types.
 There is also :doc:`unstable support <../experimental/experimental>` for defining your own structured data types.
-"Core" types have a direct correspondence in ONNX.
+"Primitive" data types have a directly corresponding data type in the ONNX standard.

 .. list-table::
     :widths: 25 50 20 20